qad3n/Project-generator-scripts/README.md

 # Project generator shell scripts written in bash

 Scripts that I use to generate my projects.
-They automatically do the tedious stuff for me.
+They automatically do the tedious stuff for me

 ### Post script execution instructions for git / GitHub (optional)